ipatrina/OmniSNG/README.md

 It can provide you with:

-- Very low SNR threshold & stable signal reception of carriers with symbol rates higher than 4000 ksps.
+- Very low SNR threshold & stable signal reception of carriers w/symbol rates higher than 4000 ksps.

 - Ultra-high-speed blind scan (20 secs per 500 MHz range).

 - Support for various modulation methods of DVB-S2 and DVB-S2X.

 These seemingly basic features are however not available in many other competing products on the market.
-Therefore, if you are targeting DSNG signal reception, there's no need to waste a single piece of dollar on other competing products.
+Therefore, if you are targeting DSNG signal reception, there's no need to waste a single cent of dollar on other competing products.

-Nevertheless, this chip has defacts.
+Nevertheless, this chip has defects.
 It is not stable for some rarely used DVB-S2/S2X modulation types, DVB-S1 low signal conditions, and symbol rates less than 4000 ksps.
 Therefore, if most of the DSNG you want to receive belongs to the above conditions, please do not consider this chip.

 To save your time, we recommend that you directly purchase the cost-effective TBS6904SE tuner card that utilises Montage M88RS6060 combo chips.